charlenopires/ClaudeContextTerminal/OLLAMA_INTEGRATION.md

 ## Overview

-This document describes the Ollama integration added to the Goofy-RS application, enabling the use of local language models through the Ollama server.
+This document describes the Ollama integration added to the Goofy application, enabling the use of local language models through the Ollama server.

 ## Features Added